bcptraining/pysnowflakepipeline/README.md

 # ❄️ SnowPipeline Project

-A modular, schema-aware ingestion pipeline built for Snowflake that loads Avro-formatted user data into a target table with column normalization, validation, audit logging, and structured reject tracking.
+A modular, schema-aware ingestion pipeline built with **Python Snowpark** for Snowflake.
+It ingests Avro-formatted user data, applies validation and column normalization, and writes audit-traceable outputs with structured reject tracking and observability throughout.

 ---

+## ⚡ At a Glance

+- ❄️ **Snowflake-Native Pipeline** — Python-based ingestion tailored for Snowflake’s architecture
+- 🧬 **Schema-Aware Avro Handling** — Validates and aligns data against registry-based configs
+- 🏗️ **Modular + Audit-Ready Design** — Clear separation of ingestion, transformation, validation, and writeback layers
+- 🖥️ **CLI Execution** — Configurable via command-line args or environment variables
+- 📈 **Observability Built-In** — Session tracking, structured logging, reject collection, and dashboard summary outputs

+---

 ## 🎯 Purpose

-This project was designed as a hands-on learning exercise to complement my existing experience with native Snowflake tools—such as Snowpipe, streams and tasks, and dynamic tables—by building a modular ingestion pipeline using Python and Snowpark.
+This project was designed as a hands-on learning exercise to complement my existing experience with native Snowflake tools—such as Snowpipe, streams and tasks, and dynamic tables—by building a custom ingestion framework using Python and Snowpark.

-Rather than replicating Snowflake’s managed flows, my goal was to explore the architecture, orchestration, validation patterns, and **observability principles** behind a custom-built ingestion framework:
+Rather than replicating Snowflake’s managed flows, my goal was to explore the architecture, orchestration, validation patterns, and **observability principles** behind a modular pipeline that feels production-ready.

-- 🔧 **Modular Python Design** — Structured with clear separation across ingestion, transformation, validation, and writeback layers.
-- 📦 **Pyproject-Based Packaging** — Built as a Python package with dependency management, entry points, and clean directory layout.
-- 🧬 **Schema Registry Integration** — Implements a versioned registry for config and schema alignment.
-- 🧪 **Layered Validation Logic** — Ensures audit-grade reliability through multiple column checks.
-- 🧊 **Snowflake Session Auditing** — Context-managed sessions log usage metadata to `SESSION_AUDIT`.
-- 📈 **Observability Features** — Structured logging, reject tracking, and summary outputs for full pipeline visibility.
-- 🖥️ **CLI-Compatible Config Loading** — Pipeline runner supports configuration overrides via command-line arguments or environment variables.

-> ⚠️ **Note on Transformations**
-> Transformations are intentionally minimal—limited to column projection and renaming—since the use case focused on staging conformed data for downstream consumption.
-This keeps the pipeline focused, auditable, and extensible without unnecessary complexity.

-This project showcases Python engineering skills, Snowflake platform fluency, and architectural awareness when designing extensible, observable data pipelines.
+*Designed to showcase Python engineering skills, Snowflake platform fluency, and architectural awareness in building extensible, observable data pipelines.*

 ## 🏗️ Infrastructure Setup